brandonyeu/cs4241-final-project-a25/README.md

 ## Group Member Responsibilities
 ### Amanda Chavarria Pleitez
 I designed and developed the front-end for the login, signup, and homepage of the application.
 I implemented the mapFormToVector function, which prepares user form data for use in the Euclidean distance algorithm for matching study buddies.
 Additionally, I contributed to writing the README and conducted accessibility testing using Google Lighthouse, providing an analysis of the results and recommendations for improvements.

 ### Arianna Xie
 I created the initial Figma design idea for the application and developed the front-end of the preference form.
-I also developed the front-end of the match cards and updated the back-end API and home page to render the forms (sorted by course) the user created on the home page.
+I also developed the front-end of the match cards and created the back-end GET route for the form and updated the home page to render the forms (sorted by course) the user created on the home page.
 I also updated the back-end API and home page to render the match cards of the best matches when a form is selected.
+Additionally, using the lighthouse accessibility score, I improved the accessibility of our project by making changes, like adding aria labels to links, to maximize the accessibility scores.
+I contributed to writing the project description, key technologies, and challenges in the README.

 ### Brandon Yeu